omarrgohary/Hotel-Management-System/README.md

 -----------------------------------------------------------------------------------------------------------------------

+License :
-LicenseThis project is open-source and available under the MIT License.
+  This project is open-source and available under the MIT License.

 -----------------------------------------------------------------------------------------------------------------------

-ContactFor any inquiries or contributions, please contact Omar El Gohary at omarrmgohary@gmail.com .
+ContactFor any inquiries or contributions : please contact Omar El Gohary at omarrmgohary@gmail.com .

 -----------------------------------------------------------------------------------------------------------------------